kr-colab/ReLERNN/README.md

 ### Step 2) ReLERNN_TRAIN
 `ReLERNN_TRAIN` takes the simulations created by `ReLERNN_SIMULATE` and uses them to train a recurrent neural network.
 Again, we recommend using the defaults for `--nEpochs` and `--nValSteps`, but if you would like to do more training, feel free.
 To set the GPU to be used for machines with multiple dedicated GPUs use `--gpuID` (e.g. if running an analysis on two populations simultaneously, set `--gpuID 0` for the first population and `--gpuID 1` for the second). `ReLERNN_TRAIN` outputs some basic metrics of the training results for you, generating the figure `$/projectDir/networks/vcfprefix.pdf`.
+The default value of `-nCPU` is 1 for this step, as this is often produces the shortest training times per epoch (depending on missing data and the mask).
+Feel free to test training times using multiple cores, and set `-nCPU` to whatever works best for your data/machine.

 The complete list of arguments used in `ReLERNN_TRAIN` is found below:
 ```
 ReLERNN_TRAIN -h

 usage: ReLERNN_TRAIN [-h] [-d OUTDIR] [--nEpochs NEPOCHS]
+                     [-t NCPU] [-s SEED]
                      [--nValSteps NVALSTEPS] [--gpuID GPUID]

 optional arguments: